THE BEST FREE PIANOS 2021

 The ESW team sampled this piano about 6 months ago, and we decided to make a high quality, modern sounding free piano library.

 Why Denver?
 It’s admittedly not the first city you think of when you picture a grand piano.
 But Denver is the city where Echo Sound Works started.
 Denver is where I went to college to study music.
-That’s why we jumped at the chance to sample a
+That’s why we jumped at the chance to sample a piano from my old stomping grounds.

 The Denver Grand comes in three formats: Kontakt 6, Logic X, and Ableton 10.
 The Kontakt version has a custom GUI and script and even comes with 4 unique patches for presets.
 We sampled everything we could think of and more.
 Over 1,000 samples make up the sound.